DanielXMoore/Civet/civet.dev/reference.md

 ### Object Comprehensions

 Loops can also accumulate their body values into an object.
-When any loop is found is found within an object expression, its body value is spread into the containing object.
+When any loop is found is found within a braced object expression, its body value is spread into the containing object.

 <Playground>